makkaaditya/pehlademo/README.md

 # pehlademo
-for learning Git from scratch
+for learning Git from scratch . this is from firstbranch which then updates into main